Insure.com ranks 2025’s best insurers. See the winners.

 How Highmark scores for policy offerings

-Highmark has decent policy offerings.
-Seven out of 10 respondents said they were satisfied with the policies offered by the company.
-BCBS of Michigan led this category
+Highmark has great policy offerings.
+In our survey, 84% of respondents said they were satisfied with the policies offered by the company.
+Molina led this category.

 Would customers recommend Highmark to others?

-Yes, 96% of survey respondents said they would recommend Highmark to other people looking for health insurance.
+Yes, 100% of survey respondents said they would recommend Highmark to other people looking for health insurance.
 With great customer satisfaction and a high renewal rate, it makes sense why so many current customers would suggest Highmark to health insurance shoppers.
-BCBS of Michigan topped this category, with all BCBS of Michigan customers who responded to our survey saying they would tell others about the company.
+Highmark took the top spot in this category.

 How trustworthy is Highmark?